Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 To buy Goose VPN, you cannot use cryptocurrencies or cash payments.
 So forget about anonymous payments.

-There is also a 30-day money-back guarantee, plus a free 30 initial days (kinda like a free trial).
+There is also a 30-day money-back guarantee, plus a free 30-day trial.

 Another excellent chance to take their service for a test drive before getting locked into any long-term deal.